VILLASframework/documentation/node/types/Loopback.md

-		queuelen = 1024		# The queue length of the internal queue which buffers the samples. samplelen = 64		# Each buffered sample can contain up to 64 values.
+		queuelen = 1024		# The queue length of the internal queue which buffers the samples. samplelen = 64		# Each buffered sample can contain up to 64 values. mode = "polling"	# Use busy polling for synchronization of the read and write side of the queue }
-	}
 }
 ```